javier-lopez/sprunge.vim/README.markdown

-Sprunge.vim is Vim plugin to post to [Sprunge!](http://sprunge.us/)
+Sprunge.vim is a Vim plugin who helps posting to [Sprunge!](http://sprunge.us/)

 Preview
 -------